viktorvishyn369/PhotoSync/README.md

 **For Remote Server (internet/VPS):**
 1. Install PhotoSync Server on your remote machine (VPS/home server).
-2. Put it behind HTTPS (TLS) using a reverse proxy or tunnel (for example Cloudflare Tunnel).
+2. Enable HTTPS (TLS) for PhotoSync Server on the remote machine (install a certificate and open the HTTPS port).
-3. In the app (Remote), enter the host only (no `https://`, no port):
+3. In the app (Remote), enter the public IP address (digits only):
-   - Example domain: `photosync.example.com`
-   - Example IP: `203.0.113.10`
+   - Example: `203.0.113.10`

 **Common issues:**
 - Server not running?
 Check tray icon or terminal